AAloush/SOC-Scripts/README.md

 # SOC-Scripts
-Some scripts I created as a part of a Cyber Security Defence Team.
+Some scripts I wrote as a part of a Cyber Security Defence Team.

 ## http_stream_extractor.sh
 This script was created to extract the HTTP stream as well as the payloads related to Log4J vulnerability.